x2Ident/x2Ident/README.md

 # x2Ident
-x2Ident is the worlds first login technique, which protects users on every website in the internet against keylogger, clipboard-spoofing and unauthorized man-in-the-middle-attacks.
+x2Ident is the worlds first login technique, which protects users on every website in the internet against keylogger, clipboard-spoofing and man-in-the-middle-attacks.

 It powers a proxy server which replaces generated one-time-keys with your real passwords.